ThorkilG12/Frontend-Backend-Communication/Testfold/readme.md

 On the other hand, if a users has been authenticated using my own system, my javascript will use this code:

-(the helper file has to be in a pasword protected)
 ```JAVASCRIPT
 var request = new XMLHttpRequest();
 request.open('GET', 'https://dev.g12.dk/private/createBasicAutHeader.php', false, <email>, <password in cleartext>);